Warp

 What this tier adds

-Adds team usage metrics, admin-configurable data controls, and SAML-based SSO compared to Build.
+Adds per-seat licensing, team usage metrics, admin-configurable data controls, SAML SSO, and bring-your-own-API-keys support to all Build features.

 Enterprise